SongProOrg/songpro-ruby/README.md

 # SongPro [![Build Status](https://travis-ci.org/spilth/song_pro.svg?branch=master)](https://travis-ci.org/spilth/song_pro)

-SongPro is a text format for transcribing songs.
+[SongPro](https://songpro.org) is a text format for transcribing songs.

-This project is a Ruby Gem that converts the song into a data model that can then be converted into various output formats such as text or HTML.
+This project is a Ruby Gem that converts the song into a Song data model which can then be converted into various output formats such as text or HTML.

-It is heavily inspired by [ChordPro](https://www.chordpro.org/).

 ## Installation